Islamic history of Yemen: Rise of sectarian regimes

 By the 890s, Yemen was politically divided between the three major local dynasties, the Ziyadids, and Yu'firids, and Manakhis, as well as a host of constantly quarreling minor tribal leaders, especially in the north.
-The lack of political unity, the remoteness of the province and its inaccessible terrain, along with deep-rooted Shi'a sympathies in the local population, made Yemen, in the words of historian A. B. D. R. Eagle, "manifestly fertile territory for any charismatic leader equipped with tenacity and political acumen to realise his ambitions".
-This was realized with the arrival of agents of two rival Shi'a sects, the Zaydis and the Isma'ilis.
+The lack of political unity, the remoteness of the province from the Abbasid imperial centre, and its inaccessible terrain, along with deep-rooted Shi'a sympathies in the local population, made Yemen, in the words of historian A. B. D. R. Eagle, "manifestly fertile territory for any charismatic leader equipped with tenacity and political acumen to realise his ambitions".
+This occurred at the end of the 9th century with the arrival of agents of two rival Shi'a sects, the Zaydis and the Isma'ilis.
+The prolonged crisis of the Abbasid Caliphate from the mid-9th century on, widespread millennialist expectations, and dissatisfaction among many adherents of the more mainstream Imamite Shi'a over the quietism of their leadership and the apparent end of the line of imams, enhanced the appeal of the more radical Shi'a sects across the Muslim world.

 Early Isma'ili activities and rule over Yemen (881–917)

 Isma'ili activity in Yemen is first recorded around the mid-9th century, in the southern highlands around Mudhaykhirah, the Manakhi capital.
-It was led by a certain al-Hadan ibn Faraj al-Sanadiqi, but the few details that are known derive from later sources and according to the historian Ella Landau-Tasseron record simply that he "pretended to be a prophet, committed many atrocities, and was the cause of a massive emigration".
+It was led by a certain al-Hadan ibn Faraj al-Sanadiqi, but the few details that are known derive from later sources.
+According to the historian Ella Landau-Tasseron, they record simply that he "pretended to be a prophet, committed many atrocities, and was the cause of a massive emigration".

 Far better known are the careers of the two Isma'ili missionaries (da'is), the Kufan Ibn Hawshab, and the native Yemeni Ali ibn al-Fadl al-Jayshani, later in the century.
 Their missionary activity (da'wa) in Yemen began in 881, among the mountain tribes.
-Ibn Hawshab targeted the central highlands near Sana'a, while his colleague made Janad his base.
+Ibn Hawshab targeted the central highlands near Sana'a, while al-Jayshani made Janad his base.